aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/baseportionformat/kerningminimalsize/_index.md

 second_title: Aspose.Sildes for .NET API Reference
 description:
 type: docs
-weight: 230
+weight: 140
 url: /net/aspose.slides/baseportionformat/kerningminimalsize/
 ---
 ## BasePortionFormat.KerningMinimalSize property

-Returns or sets the minimal font size, for which kerning should be switched on. float.NaN means value is undefined and should be inherited from the Master.
+Returns or sets the minimal font size, for which kerning should be switched on. **float.NaN** means value is undefined and should be inherited from the Master.
 Read/write Single.

 ```csharp
 public float KerningMinimalSize { get; set; }